-Take a look at the drive-thru pictured herein.
-The lineup of cars is quite long, and patrons don’t have an opportunity to see the menu board until they get to the speaker box.
-This is very inefficient.
-Consider this scenario: the restaurant has a 5-panel drive-thru menu board, meaning there are quite a few menu items.
-In the car, the family of 5 has two who know just what they want and thee who aren’t sure.
+Consider this scenario: the restaurant has a 5-panel drive-thru menu board, meaning there are numerous menu items.
+In the car, the family of 5 has two who know just what they want and three who aren’t sure.
 The driver pulls up to the menu board and immediately gets prompted with “Hello, welcome to ABC Burgers.
-How may I help you?”
-Meanwhile, kids in the back seat are straining to see the menu board and several people talking at once, telling the driver what they want.
-Trying to sort it all out he tells each person to give their order one-at-a-time, repeating it into the speaker box.
-The line behind them grows and the cars ahead have already pulled away.
-The driver is getting impatient, hasn’t had a chance to figure out what he wants yet, and finally decides that everybody will have small cheeseburgers and fries.
+How may I help you?”.
+Meanwhile, the kids in the back seat are straining to see the menu board and several people are talking all at once, telling the driver what they want.
+Trying to sort it all out the driver directs each person to give their order one-at-a-time, repeating it into the speaker box.
+The line behind them grows, and the cars in front have already pulled away.
+The driver is getting impatient, hasn’t had a chance to figure out what they want yet, and finally decides that everybody will have small cheeseburgers and fries.

-If during the wait to order everybody in the car had had a chance to see the menu, this may have gone a lot smoother.
-In addition, it very likely would have resulted in a higher sale, because the 16-year old would have been able to get the triple deluxe bacon burger and the others could have gotten a milkshake or large fries.
-Instead, under the perceived pressure to order quickly, and the confusion of the moment, the driver took the easy way out, and you lost out.
+If everyone in the car had an opportunity to see the menu in advance, this situation may have gone a lot smoother, potentially resulting in a higher sale.
+For example, one person would have been able to get the triple deluxe bacon burger, and the others could have gotten a milkshake or large fries.
+Instead, under the perceived pressure to order quickly, and the confusion of the moment, the driver opted for the easier route, and you lost out.

-Give guests waiting in line plenty of time to peruse your menu.
-Not only does this take the pressure off them when it is their turn to order, but it also allows you to up-sell, including enticing people to try your limited time offers.
+Give guests waiting in line plenty of time to use your menu, by implementing drive-thru presell boards.
+It takes the pressure off them when it is their turn to order, and it allows you to up-sell, including enticing people to try your limited time offers (LTOs).
 Well-designed menu boards will draw the eye to the highest margin items - those items that contribute the most to your bottom line.
-If people are rushed, they tend to fall back to their go-to meals.
-Additionally, bottlenecks at the point of order reduce the number of cars you can move through your drive-thru during the busiest day-parts.
+If people feel rushed, they tend to fall back to their go-to meals.
+Additionally, bottlenecks at the point of order reduce the number of cars you can move through your drive-thru during the busiest dayparts.

 Having the highest quality communication system could be the difference between a good experience in your drive-thru or a very poor one, which leads to a lost customer.

 Once again, the above scenario hints at why canopies are a great addition to drive-thru systems.
 A well-designed drive-thru canopy offers a more comfortable experience for guests.
-It shields the customer from the elements.
-Not many people like to open their car windows when it is pouring rain.
-Having a canopy will help, and certainly would influence a prospective patron’s decision on what place to choose, especially if the restaurant next door does not have one.
-In addition, canopies help with the glare from the sun.
+It shields the customer from the elements, as not many people like to open their car windows when it is pouring rain or when it becomes difficult to see the menu due to glares from the sun.
 Depending on where the menu boards are placed, there may be times of the day or of the year when the sun could make them very difficult to read.
+Having a canopy will help, and would establish influence on a prospective patron’s decision on what place to choose, especially if the restaurant next door does not have one.

-Drive-thru clearance bars serve two main purposes.
+Drive-thru clearance bars serve two primary purposes.
 First, they are a simple courtesy to your customers.
 People get pretty upset when they “ding” their cars or trucks.
 Getting a ding at your place of business will not only irritate them, but it may also cost you money to fix their paint.
 Second, they protect your investment.
-If you have an overhang or an awning at your pick-up window, impact from a vehicle will damage them, and may also cause structural damage to your building.
-Navigating narrow drive-thru lanes can be tricky sometimes.
-Install bollards to protect the speaker posts and menu boards.
+If you have an overhang or an awning at your pick-up window, impact from a vehicle will damage them, and may cause structural damage to your building.
+Navigating narrow drive-thru lanes can be tricky, but installing clearance bars guarantees the protection of your drive-thru equipment.

-Every inch of space is used on the drive-thru menu board but that doesn’t mean there aren’t opportunities to expand the usable messaging area.
+Every inch of space is used on the drive-thru menu board, but that doesn’t mean there aren’t opportunities to expand the usable messaging area.
 Brand booster side-wings and toppers are inexpensive additions to your existing hardware.
-They can be used for LTO’s or to draw greater attention to those things you really want to sell - your highest margin items.
+Use them for LTO’s or to draw more attention to things you most want to sell - your highest margin items.
 Quickly and easily expand the usable surface area of your menu board without breaking the bank.

 When designing the interior of your business, you put a good deal of thought into the customer experience.
-Similar attention should be placed on the customer experience for drive-thru patrons.
-Adding these components to the drive-thru will improve the customer experience, protect your assets, allow for good communication and therefore easier transactions, and facilitate higher sales volume.
+Give similar attention to the customer experience for drive-thru patrons.
+Adding these components to the drive-thru will improve the customer experience, protect your assets, allow for reliable communication and therefore easier transactions, and facilitate higher sales volume.
 Speak to the drive-thru experts at The Howard Company to learn about how you can improve your drive-thru with these and other enhancements.